cloudflare/cloudflare-docs-engine/src/content/learning/getting-started.md

 workers_dev = true
 ```

+When deploying to a workers.dev subdomain, the **name** field will be used as the secondary subdomain for the deployed script, e.g. `my-worker.my-subdomain.workers.dev`.

 #### (Optional) Configure for deploying to a registered domain

 To publish your application on a domain you own, and not a workers.dev subdomain, you can add a `route` key to your `wrangler.toml`.